 Benefits of PRP

 PRP is extremely beneficial for all men and women who suffer from severe hair loss.
 Also, PRP therapy promotes the healing process by improving the hair growth cycle.
 Platelet-rich plasma is a non-surgical process with no side effects.
 Treatment also requires a much shorter treatment period than other forms of treatment.
 It takes an average of an hour to two for the entire process.
-We do the procedure in a sterial low-risk environment that does not require downtime, which means that you can see your doctor at lunchtime and return to work immediately after treatment.
+We do the procedure in a sterial low-risk environment that does not require downtime, which means that you can see your doctor (or injection certified pharmacists) at lunchtime and return to work immediately after treatment.
 It does not require an extended stay in the hospital or anesthesia.
 Several visits are not necessary for PRP treatment.
 Generally, three injections are given over a six-month to one year period.
 Patients often find relief after only two injections and each injection lasts three weeks.
-This will reduce any requirement for problematic follow-up visits to your doctor.
+This will reduce any requirement for problematic follow-up visits to your doctor (or injection certified pharmacists).